 Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organisations).

-Wind Empowerment Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development.
-Currently, these consist of:
+The Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development.
+The six WGs are:

 In 2016 all six working groups started to develop so-called kick-starter projects to ensure a more intensive form of collaboration within clearly targeted projects or studies.

 The next conference, WEIndia2018, will take place in Kayathar, India from 1 - 14 December 2018.
 Please visit Wind Empowerment's website for the application procedure and all other information.